kartoza/sawps/docs/src/user/manual/explore/filters.md

 ![Property filter](./img/filters-6.png)

 1. **Select all:** Select all selects all the properties.
-2. **Show selected property count:** User will see the count of the property selected.
+2. **Show selected property count:** A user will see the count of the property selected.

 #### 5. Species Filter